 Plan Ahead to Take It Back

-If you have law enforcement or military talent in your family, take advantage of their knowledge and skills as you plan.
-Factors to consider are your health and physical ability, skills and experience, and the amount of help you could expect from family, friends, and neighbors.
+If your family has law enforcement or military talent, take advantage of their knowledge and skills as you plan.
+Other factors to consider are your health and physical ability, skills and experience, and the amount of help you could expect from family, friends, and neighbors.

 That plan can include an attempt at negotiating with the intruders or not.
 Negotiating in this context is high risk but potentially has a high reward.
 The disadvantage is that you alert the intruders of your presence, making a subsequent physical entry of your home a much higher risk to you.
 However, if the intruders agreed to leave peacefully, you would alleviate the physical danger of an assault.